IAteNoodles/stock_docker/README.md

 ## Troubleshooting

-- Database does not exist: Ensure `DB_NAME` is correct in `.env.deploy`. `./deploy.sh up` will auto-create it.
+- Database does not exist: Ensure `DB_NAME` is correct in `.env.deploy`. `deploy.sh`/`deploy.ps1 up` will auto-create it.
-- Relation "history" does not exist: `deploy.sh` creates tables idempotently; run `./deploy.sh restart`.
+- Relation "history" does not exist: The deploy scripts create tables idempotently; run `./deploy.sh restart` or `./deploy.ps1 restart`.
 - Healthcheck/pg_isready errors: Compose is configured to use safe defaults.
 Ensure `DB_USER`, `DB_NAME` match runtime values.
 - Sensor not triggering: Verify bind mounts for `stock_pipeline/` and `dagster_pipeline/` are active and `PYTHONPATH` is set in compose; adjust the tracklist file and watch Dagster UI.